PhD in Leadership Studies

 In 1982, we awarded our first Doctorate of Education (EdD) in Leadership Studies and now boast more than 300 alumni of that program.
 In 2006, we began offering the degree of Doctor of Philosophy (PhD) in Leadership Studies.
-Most recently, in 2016, a program revision included the reduction of units from 63 down to 54.
+In 2016, a program revision included the reduction of units from 63 down to 54.
 However, effective for Fall 2018, the total number of units will increase to 57.
 The leadership doctoral program is characterized by a rich diversity of people who share a commitment to upholding the highest standards of intellectual inquiry and academic freedom.
 The program includes a common core of studies in leadership theory and practice, as well as courses, internships, projects and independent studies oriented toward the specific needs of each participant.

 By offering an education rooted in critical analysis and reflection, our candidates have the opportunity to: